artemyk/graphy/docs/tutorial.rst

 Here we find a high-modularity decomposition of the karate-club network.

 :doc:`graphy.partitions` implements search over decompositions.
-After getting a matrix, we need to create a cost function object (a subclass of from :doc:`graphy.qualityfuncs.QualityFunction`), then use the `find_optimal` method.
+After getting a matrix, we need to create a cost function object (a subclass of
+:doc:`graphy.qualityfuncs.QualityFunction`), then use the `find_optimal` method.
 This returns a membership vector, which, for an N-dimensional system, is an N-dimensional integer-valued